EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/workflow-examples.md

 Log into the 'ces-dev02' VM of the project EIDF147, which is the designated test environment for the CES.

 Rocker is one of those containers that requires to be started by the 'root' user.
-As such, it should be run inside the TRE - and our test environemnt - using podman.
+As such, it should be run inside the TRE - and our test environment - using podman.
 To pull the container using podman as our container engine, we use the command:

 ```sh
 ces-pull podman $GHCR_NAMESPACE $GHCR_TOKEN ghcr.io/$GHCR_NAMESPACE/rocker-test:v1.1
 ```

+Note: The namespace and token arguments to `ces-pull` are mandatory.

+Note: When pulling containers into the test environment, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+Restricting where you use your read-write token can keep your GHCR secure.

 The Rocker container was designed to be run using docker.
 In order for it to run successfully with podman, the container directories `/var/lib/rstudio-server` and `/run` need to be mounted to a tmpfs.
 As such, the following options are required: